Causes of the 2019–2020 Hong Kong protests: Accusation of police violence on 12 June protest and subsequent events that related to the police

 Indeed, protests did not cease.
 More and more tear gas were used by the police, as well as the use of bean bag rounds and Rubber bullets.
 Not only on the Hong Kong Island, the use of force by the police had spread along with the protests, which police had used tear gas in most of the satellite towns of the city.
 On 5 August protest along, the police had used around 800 rounds of tear gas.
 Many organisations have criticised the actions of the police from that single day.

 The Hong Kong branch of Amnesty International condemned the police behaviour during the events.
-For example, on 12 August, after more than 2 months of the protests (since 9 June, or more than 2 months if counting April protests) and right after the 11 August protests, the branch had declared "Hong Kong police have once again used tear gas and rubber bullets in a way that have fallen[sic] short of international standards.
+For example, on 12 August, after more than 2 months of protests (since 9 June, or more than 2 months if counting April protests) and right after the 11 August protests, the branch had declared "Hong Kong police have once again used tear gas and rubber bullets in a way that have fallen[sic] short of international standards.
 Firing at retreating protesters in confined areas where they had little time to leave goes against the purported objective of dispersing a crowd".

 Arrested protesters have alleged sexual violence by police officers.
 Some assembly of the protests were dedicated to the theme of protesting police sexual violence.

-All international counsellor of the Independent Police Complaints Council had been withdrew from the commission in protest to the collaboration of IPCC and the police force.
+All international counsellor of the Independent Police Complaints Council had been withdrew from the commission in protest against the collaboration of IPCC and the police force.
 One former member, Clifford Stott, published his own version of report, blaming the police had a play in the escalation of violence.